hashicorp/terraform-provider-google/website/docs/provider_reference.html.markdown

   only be used when running Terraform from within [certain GCP resources](https://cloud.google.com/docs/authentication/production#obtaining_credentials_on_compute_engine_kubernetes_engine_app_engine_flexible_environment_and_cloud_functions).
   Credentials obtained through `gcloud` are not guaranteed to work for all APIs.

+* `access_token` - (Optional) An temporary [OAuth 2.0 access token](https://developers.google.com/identity/protocols/OAuth2)
+  obtained from the Google Authorization server, i.e. the `Authorization: Bearer` token used to authenticate Google API HTTP requests.

+  Access tokens can also be specified using any of the following environment variables (listed in order of precedence):

+    * `GOOGLE_OAUTH_ACCESS_TOKEN`

+  -> These access tokens cannot be renewed by Terraform and thus will only work for at most 1 hour.
+If you anticipate Terraform needing access for more than one hour per run, please use `credentials` instead.
+Credentials are used to complete a two-legged OAuth 2.0 flow on your behalf to obtain access tokens and can be used renew or reauthenticate for tokens as needed.

 * `project` - (Optional) The ID of the project to apply any resources to.
 This can also be specified using any of the following environment variables (listed in order of precedence):